Bobthe3/Bobthe3.github.io/_pages/about.md

 [Reverie](https://github.com/amitmerchant1990/reverie)

-This blog is my exploration into Programming and Technology as a whole.
+This blog is my exploration into Programming and Technology as a whole, including charts and cool links I find.
-Some times it might have charts sometimes just walls of text.

 ---
-About
+About Me:

+- College student
+- Learning R Programming
+- Knows a bit of Python